Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Methodology

 \subsubsection{Ganglion Cells}

-Preprocessing for ganglion cell segmentation followed the same general workflow but was modified to be suitable for cellular-level analysis.
-The WSIs were down-sampled by a factor of 2 from 20$\times$ (0.50 \si{\micro\metre}/pixel) to a final magnification of 10$\times$ (1.0 \si{\micro\metre}/pixel).
-The higher resolution provides a closer view of the tissue, preserving the fine morphological features required to identify ganglion cells.
-Macenko normalization{~ \cite{b18}} was used to correct for staining variation.
-The images were tiled into 224$\times$224 pixel patches, and only tiles containing at least one pixel from the myenteric plexus region were selected.
-Since ganglion cells are exclusively found within the plexus, this ensured that the model was trained only on relevant regions.
+Preprocessing for ganglion cell analysis also followed this framework, but used a higher-resolution image appropriate for cellular-level features.
+WSIs were downsampled from the original 20$\times$ (0.50 \si{\micro\metre}/pixel) resolution to 1.0 \si{\micro\metre}/pixel (equivalent to a 2$\times$ reduction in spatial resolution).
+This higher resolution allows each 224$\times$224 tile to preserve fine morphological details necessary for identifying ganglion cells.
+Macenko normalization{~ \cite{b18}} was again applied.
+WSIs were tiled into 224$\times$224 pixel patches, and tiles were retained only if they contained at least one pixel from the myenteric plexus regions.
+Because ganglion cells occur exclusively within the plexus, this ensured that model training was restricted to anatomically relevant regions.
+Examples of ganglion cells are shown in{~ Fig.~\ref{FIG:stages_visualization}C} and{~ Fig.~\ref{FIG:stages_visualization}D}.